Become a Member

-The American Cinematheque re-opened the doors of the Egyptian Theatre in 1998 after extensive renovation work.
-Since then, the American Cinematheque has produced thousands of film events in the space with state-of-the-art presentation, including in-person tributes and conversations, film retrospectives, dazzling movie premieres, advanced screenings, and notable film festivals including Beyond Fest and Noir City: Hollywood.
+The American Cinematheque re-opened the doors of the Egyptian Theatre in 1998 with Cecil B. DeMille’s THE TEN COMMANDMENTS.
+Since then, the American Cinematheque has produced thousands of film events in the Egyptian Theatre with state-of-the-art presentation, including in-person tributes and conversations, film retrospectives, dazzling movie premieres, advanced screenings, and notable film festivals including Beyond Fest and Noir City: Hollywood.

 Nitrate film projection at the Egyptian Theatre is made possible through the support of the Hollywood Foreign Press Association, Turner Classic Movies, and The Film Foundation in partnership with the American Cinematheque and the Academy Film Archive.
 The Egyptian Theatre is currently one of only four theatres in the United States that can project nitrate film.

 The Egyptian does not validate for any parking lots, nor does it have its own parking lot.
 Parking meters are available throughout the area.
 Please read signs carefully – all meters are strictly enforced.
 There are several area parking lots.
 Prices, validation duration, and other parking restrictions are subject to change at any time without the knowledge of the American Cinematheque.